akpysec/KubernetesCL/README.md

 Connecting to MySQL DB through EKS-Docker that is pulled from my Repo at Dockerhub & checking for priveledges assigned.

 P.S.
-Docker self destructs after performing a work. 💥
+Docker self destructs after performing a work 💥

 #### Connect to DB: